rweigel/stats/hw.md

 4. The following plot shows the dependence.

     <img src="hws/figures/HW1_1b4.svg"/>
-5. I accepted any answer to this question as it was not interpreted correctly.
+5. I accepted any answer to this question if it was not interpreted correctly.
 By "distribution", I mean the type of distribution, e.g., Gaussian, uniform, lognormal, etc. If you choose parameters for these distributions such that their mean is zero, the results are unchanged.
 This is a consequence of the Central Limit Theorem.
 It does not matter how the $n$ $X$s are distributed, the distribution of $\overline{X}$ is still Gaussian.
 In [HW1_1a.py](https://github.com/rweigel/astrostats/blob/main/hws/HW1_1a.py), there is a line with `np.random.uniform` commented out.
 Try running the code with it uncommented and notice that the histogram is still Gaussian even though a uniform distribution was used for the $n$ $\overline{X}$s.

 ## Prelude to Hypothesis Testing